pypr/compyle/docs/source/details.rst

    array also used for the input like in the first example.
-3. (For PyOpenCL users) If a segmented scan is used, unlike PyOpenCL where the ``across_seg_boundary`` is used to handle the segment logic in the scan expression, in cpy the logic is handled automatically.
-More specifically, using ``a + b`` as the scan expression in cpy is equivalent to using ``(across_seg_boundary ? b : a + b)`` in PyOpenCL.
+3. (For PyOpenCL users) If a segmented scan is used, unlike PyOpenCL where the ``across_seg_boundary`` is used to handle the segment logic in the scan expression, in compyle the logic is handled automatically.
+More specifically, using ``a + b`` as the scan expression in compyle is equivalent to using ``(across_seg_boundary ? b : a + b)`` in PyOpenCL.

 Abstracting out arrays